Have you thought about your 2023 resolutions yet?

 “People who explicitly make resolutions are 10 times more likely to attain their goals than people who don’t explicitly make resolutions.”

-And, you should ensure that the resolutions you set for 2020 are SMART:
+And, you should ensure that the resolutions you set are SMART:

 - Specific – What is your resolution?
 Is it specific enough or is it too broad?
 What needs to be done to achieve it?
 Why do you want to reach it?